-by Cheryl Smyth
+By Cheryl Smyth

 On the other hand, your pal may suffer from the same fears as we do - heights, small spaces, and other phobias.

-International pet travel varies from country to country, and you'll find a list of resources at the end of this page.
+Pet travel rules vary from country to country, and you’ll find a list of resources at the end of this page.
 Some countries love our animal friends and welcome them with open arms while in others, animals are exploited, used, or ignored.
 Some require microchip identification, some may enforce lengthy quarantine periods, and most require a full vaccination program.
-Some countries won't let animals in at all.

 Whatever your mode of transport or destination, there are basics to consider.